jtart/react-universal-app/example/README.md

 This app is currently used for [integration and e2e testing](https://github.com/jtart/uni/tree/master/cypress/integration) of `uni`, so it has been setup to use the local code in `../`.
 An `npm install` will still local `uni` deps and create a local `uni` build that is used. _(NB: this is likely only temprorary until a clearer distinction between integration app and shoecase app(s) is made.)_

-The app implements an SPA and uses styled components and graphQL.
+The app implements an SPA and uses `styled-components` and graphQL w/ `apollo`.
 It uses [Razzle](https://github.com/jaredpalmer/razzle/) to get off the ground quickly.

 ## Usage